 - Understand how and why your company is successful.
 What is the business model?
 How is money made?
 What parts are most profitable, what parts of the company are expanding the most?
 Why?
 How does your team fit into all of this?

 - Build a strong relationship with your product manager.
-Most product managers jump on the opportunity to mentor engineers.
+Most product managers jump at the opportunity to mentor engineers.
 Having engineers be interested in product means they can scale themselves more.
 Before coming in, asking a lot of product questions, take time to build this relationship and make it clear to your product manager, that you'd like to get more involved in product topics.

 - Engage in user research, customer support, and other activities, where you can learn more about how the product works.
 Pair with designers, UX people, data scientists, operations people and others, who frequently interact with users.